tttmmmyyyy/fixlang/Documentation.md

 ### Array

-`Std.Array` is the type of variable-length array. `Std.Array` is a boxed type.
+`Std::Array` is the type of variable-length array. `Std::Array` is a boxed type.

 ### Structs